axsh/openvnet/InstallGuide.md

 ### OpenVNet package installation

-Please install OpenVNet according to "Pre-setup" and the "OpenVNet installation" section of "Preliminary Operations and Installation".
+Please install OpenVNet according to the "Pre-setup" and "OpenVNet installation" sections of "Preliminary Operations and Installation".

-Config files(vnmgr.conf, vna.conf and webapi.conf) in /etc/wakame-vnet directory, do not need to edit.
+The config files (vnmgr.conf, vna.conf and webapi.conf) in the /etc/wakame-vnet directory do not need to be edited.
+They're set up for a single node installation by default.

 ### Other package installation